komalg1996/Project/SRS_Document.md

 The feature of online grocery shopping is by simply clicking the mouse button for the required items consumers purchase grocery produced through retailers and the subsequent delivery of those ordered groceries at home.
 Due to Covid-19 the online grocery market in India has attract lots of market segment hence grocery chains expanding to the digital platform.

 ## Objective(Purpose):
--To develope a web-based online grocery shop that alows users to, browse through the products and place their order using the internet without visiting shop physically.
+To develope a web-based online grocery shop that alows users to, browse through the products and place their order using the internet without visiting shop physically.
 Once user has finalized the order she can add the item to the shopping cart.
 And on succesfully placing order doorstep delivery will be provided.

 ## Scope:
 The system will include a user-facing website and a back-end administration panel for managing orders and Grocery  inventory along with delivery person.